-- Streets in Tysons Corner will be designed as complete streets, addressing the pedestrian experience and contributing to creating great places.
-By definition, complete streets are designed and operated, to enable safe access and movement for pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
-Streets in TOD areas are expected to be attractive environments for walking, commerce, and casual interaction, and include wide pedestrian facilities, dedicated bicycle facilities and lighting. in addition to their function of moving traffic. - Urban design guidelines for streets, including enhanced pedestrian elements such as sidewalks buffered from traffic by street trees, and bicycle facilities, enhancements such as separate bike lanes, address the elements of a complete street.
-Although typical street cross sections are included below, final street designs may include some variations, such as lane width, sidewalk width, or building setback to reflect the changing context of the street as it passes through the many neighborhoods and districts within Tysons. - Parking is expected to occur on avenues, collectors, and local streets. - All public street designs should conform to the Transportation Design Standards for Tysons Corner Urban Center.
+- Continuity of streets is desirable in order to achieve a more effective grid. - Streets in Tysons Corner will be designed as complete streets, addressing the pedestrian experience and contributing to creating great places.
+By definition, complete streets are designed and operated to enable safe access and movement for pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
+Streets in TOD areas are expected to be attractive environments for walking, commerce, and casual interaction in addition to their function of moving traffic. - Urban design guidelines for streets, including enhanced pedestrian elements such as sidewalks buffered from traffic by street trees, and bicycle enhancements such as separate bike lanes, address the elements of a complete street.
+Although typical street cross sections are included below, final street designs may include some variations, such as lane width, sidewalk width, or building setback to reflect the changing context of the street as it passes through the many neighborhoods and districts within Tysons.